danilkolikov/fsfc/README.rst

 Based on the paper "Feature Selection for Clustering" by S. Alelyani, J. Tang and H. Liu

-Uses high-dimentional datasets from 'http://cs.uef.fi/sipu/datasets/' for testing
+Uses high-dimensional datasets from http://cs.uef.fi/sipu/datasets/ for testing

-Implemeted algorithms:
+Implemented algorithms:

 - SPEC family - NormalizedCut, ArbitraryClustering, FixedClustering
-- Sparse clusterin - Lasso
+- Sparse clustering - Lasso

 Reference:

 - Alelyani, Salem, Jiliang Tang, and Huan Liu.
 "Feature Selection for Clustering: A Review."
     Data Clustering: Algorithms and Applications 29 (2013): 110-121.
 - Zhao, Zheng, and Huan Liu.
 "Spectral feature selection for supervised and unsupervised learning."